material-motion/material-motion/concepts/runtimes.md

 ## Actor state

-- The direct target.
+- The direct target (what the Actor was initially registered to).
 - The dynamic target (may not be the target).
+- Permanently-registered Intentions.
--
+- Intentions registered by name.

 ## Actor events